Le Gramme: the sense of detail in a silver bracelet

 • there is a slight chamfer inside, to avoid having too sharp an edge,

-• at the ends of the bangle, the right angles are worked to have a clean corner radius, but also "soft" so as not to scratch the wearer's skin.
-Except that if the corner radius is too rounded, the corner itself is visually too "soft".
-When I told you about obsession with detail...
+• At the ends of the ring, the right angles are worked to have a clean corner radius, but also "soft" so as not to scratch the wearer's skin.
+Except that if the corner radius is too rounded, the angle itself is visually too "soft".
+When I was talking to you about obsession with detail...

 • four punches are rigorously aligned: